ArenKDesai/Aren-s-Notes/Computer Graphics/3D Rendering.md

 7. **Render**.
 This draws everything.

 Three.js scales last (just before drawing) and doesn't affect translations, children, etc.
+While three.js is mostly retained mode, you do have to explicitly render objects.
+There are a few ways to save 3D objects in files.
+Some include just geometry, some include materials, relationships, etc. One standard is **gltf**, but some old formats are **obj** and **fbx**.

 ## 3D Visual Generation
 In 2D, we just had to worry about points (0D), curves / lines (1D), surfaces (2D).
 Now, we also worry about volumes (3D).
 This is for mechanical design or 3D printing.
 In graphics for VR, games, etc., we usually omit insides.